-Longevity Lifestyle Matters is a brain-based 12-week program and one of the first—if not the first—of its kind.
-It is designed to help individuals pursue gradual and permanent lifestyle changes to prevent what is preventable, reduce the risk for what is not preventable, and manage more effectively what was not—or could not be¾prevented.
+Longevity Lifestyle Matters is a brain-based 12-week program—the first of its kind.
+It is designed to help individuals pursue gradual and permanent lifestyle changes to prevent what is preventable, reduce the risk for what is not preventable, and manage more effectively what was not—or could not be—prevented.

 It also offers the opportunity for interested individuals to join a core of LLM Certified Facilitators locally, nationally, and internationally to present and promote the Longevity Lifestyle Matters Program.

 The Longevity Lifestyle Matters program is designed to assist people in learning how better to use their most powerful resource tool—their brain—in achieving an optimum and perpetual state of high-level healthiness.
 It is designed to help people learn how to stay healthier and younger for longer, through motivational education, practical application, and encouragement strategies.

 Since each brain is different, each implements the 14 components in a way that will work for the rest of the person’s life—in balance, since the brain works best in balance—with the view to reducing one’s risks for obesity, diabetes type 2, cancer, and heart disease—conditions often linked with unhealthy lifestyle management choices, either currently or in past generations.